jurgenwigg/py3S60/newcore/Doc/library/subprocess.rst

    code was zero then return, otherwise raise :exc:`CalledProcessError`.
 The :exc:`CalledProcessError` object will have the return code in the :attr:`~CalledProcessError.returncode` attribute.
-   If :func:`check_call` was unable to start the process it will propagate the exception that was raised.

    Code needing to capture stdout or stderr should use :func:`run` instead::